Winter in the Tropics

 It really is staggeringly beautiful flying around Hamilton, Hayman, South Molle, Daydream Islands, and of course the iconic Whitehaven Beach looks like a postcard from the air.
 On our departure, we did a clockwise route around all these, before hitting the coastline again and heading back inland to the outback for our last couple of nights.

-So, Covid deprived us of Western Australia, but it’ll be there next year and, after some hurried planning, the Sunshine State ended up delivering the highlights in spades.
-Now, where's that diary of yours?
+The Sunshine State delivers the highlights in spades.
+Now, where's your diary?
 Time to get that leave pass organised.